mintel/GitlabRSSSync/README.md

 ## Avoiding Duplication
 We try to be as clever as is reasonably possible in terms of not duplicating RSS feed items into Gitlab.
-A Redis DB is used to store the GUID/FeedID combination which is checked when assessing articles for synchronisation.
+A Redis database is used to store the GUID/FeedID combination which is checked when assessing articles for synchronisation.
 In addition we also add the RSS feed's item GUID at the bottom of the issue description.
 Before synchronising an RSS item we run an issue search in the associated project, if we dont find the GUID in any issue we assume its not already been created.
-This helps to guard against scenarios where you lose the Redis DB and dont want RSS items reduplicating into Gitlab.
+This helps to guard against scenarios where you lose the Redis database and dont want RSS items reduplicating into Gitlab.
-If found in Gitlab it is marked as synchronised in the local database as well as printing an link to the existing issue(s) to stdout.
+If found in Gitlab it is marked as synchronised in the Redis database as well as printing an link to the existing issue(s) to stdout.

 ## Limiting what is initially synced.
 Each feed entry in the config file can have an "added_since" property set.
 This is used to only sync RSS items that have a